shcaba/Sebastes_melanops_OR/Document/_main.knit.md

 * A fishery-independent nearshore survey was recommended

 Most of the above recommendations were included in the 2015 assessment research recommendations.
+Specific responses to those can be found in the 4.6 Research and Data Needs section.
 Additionally, stock structure for black rockfish was highlighted as a topic for further consideration.

 ## Model description